-CWS shall be responsible for inspection of construction work associated with the Water System, including new construction and repairs.
+CWS shall be responsible for inspection of construction work associated with the Water System.
 CWS Inspector will insure that the construction methods and materials are consistent with CWS construction standards and specifications.
 CWS will prepare and maintain record drawings for all Water System construction and shall record on one-line diagrams adequate information describing the location of new or repaired below-grade distribution system facilities.
+Inspection fees will be included in new construction cost to developer.